jax-ml/jax/README.md

 But pushing one example through the network at a time would be slow!
-It’s better to vectorize the computation, so that at every layer we’re doing matrix-matrix multiplies rather than matrix-vector multiplies.
+It’s better to vectorize the computation, so that at every layer we’re doing matrix-matrix multiplication rather than matrix-vector multiplication.

 The `vmap` function does that transformation for us.
 That is, if we write